 Due to COVID-19 and the remaining uncertainly with restrictions the 2020 Regional Meeting will be an online event featuring the same speakers and presentations as should have taken place at the cancelled Spring Scientific Meeting.
 The BES would wish to extend its thanks to the speakers for agreeing to participate in this programme.
 The sessions will take place on the afternoon of Friday 20th November and the morning of Saturday 21st November and specific timings can be seen in the programme section.

 Presentations will be live by the speakers and there will be an opportunity to submit questions for discussion at the end of each presentation.

 We hope both BES members and non members will be excited to participate in this event.
 Registration and payment will be taken by the BES website in the usual way and the name and email address of those who have booked will be given to our virtual platform provider, the Royal College of Physicians, in London who is fully compliant with GDPR.
 A password code and link will then be issued to each participant a week before the meeting, encrypted for their use only.
-Delegates who have booked but who are unable to participate on the day will be able to access the recorded meeting for a limited time period after the event.
+Delegates who have booked but who are unable to participate on the day/s will be able to access the lectures until 28th November.